Flight satellite and navigation system security

-In our last article over satellite navigation and satellite communication equipment we discussed over COBHAM AVIATOR 700D Communication Solution and how common and important this system is.
-In this article we will cover about COBHAM AVIATOR 700D Communication Solution used onboard.
-We will also understand security of this solution with the help of ethical hacking course expert of International Institute of Cyber Security, Mike Stevens.
+In our last article over satellite navigation and satellite communication equipment, we discussed over the COBHAM AVIATOR 700D Communication Solution and how common and important this system is.
+In this article we will cover the COBHAM AVIATOR 700D Communication Solution used onboard.
+We will also understand the security of this solution with the help of ethical hacking course expert of the International Institute of Cyber Security, Mike Stevens.

-Most common satellite navigation and satellite communication equipment COBHAM AVIATOR 700D is available in two versions.
-First AVIATOR 700 approved to RTCA specification DO-178B level E and DO- 254 level E, second AVIATOR 700D approved to RTCA specification DO-178B level D and DO- 254 level D. What are level D and Level E?
+The most common satellite navigation and satellite communication equipment COBHAM AVIATOR 700D is available in two versions.
+First, the AVIATOR 700 approved to RTCA specification DO-178B level E and DO- 254 level E, secondly the AVIATOR 700D approved to RTCA specification DO-178B level D and DO- 254 level D. What are level D and Level E?

 As per information security training expert, Anita Thomas, International certification authorities have defined standards for software security of such devices.
 Some of the standards are Radio Technical Commission for Aeronautics (RTCA) specification DO-178B or the European Organization for Civil Aviation Equipment (EUROCAE) ED-12B.
 These standards have different levels, mentioned below:

 Failure may cause multiple accidents, which includes plane crash.

 This can result in failure to operate plane or partial plane crash, which might cause passenger and crew injuries.

 This might cause reduced safety margin and passenger discomfort.

 This might cause reduced safety margin and passenger discomfort or flight route change.